Allende meteorite: Composition

 The matrix and the chondrules consist of many different minerals, predominantly olivine and pyroxene.
 Allende is classified as a CV3 carbonaceous chondrite: the chemical composition, which is rich in refractory elements like calcium, aluminum, and titanium, and poor in relatively volatile elements like sodium and potassium, places it in the CV group, and the lack of secondary heating effects is consistent with petrologic type 3 (see meteorites classification).
-Like most carbonaceous chondrites and all CV chondrites, Allende is enriched in the oxygen isotope O-16 relative to the less abundant isotopes, O-17 and O-18.
+Like most carbonaceous chondrites and all CV chondrites, Allende is enriched in the oxygen isotope oxygen-16 relative to the less abundant isotopes, oxygen-17 and oxygen-18.
 In June 2012, researchers announced the discovery of another inclusion dubbed panguite, a hitherto unknown type of titanium dioxide mineral.

 There was found to be a small amount of carbon (including graphite and diamond), and many organic compounds, including amino acids, some not known on Earth.
 Iron, mostly combined, makes up about 24% of the meteorite.
-Detailed study in 2020 have even identified iron and lithium-containing protein of extraterrestrial origin, first such discovery in meteorite.
+Unpublished detailed study in 2020 have purportedly identified iron and lithium-containing protein of extraterrestrial origin, hemolithin, first such discovery in meteorite.